VonHeikemen/devlog/content/web-development/functional-programming-for-your-everyday-javascript-composition-techniques.md

 http://locahost:5000
 ```

-If we put that chain of commands in a script or a function inside our `.bashrc` we will efectively have a command that can be used in the same way by yet other commands that we don't even know about.
+If we put that chain of commands in a script or a function inside our `.bashrc` we will effectively have a command that can be used in the same way by yet other commands that we don't even know about.
 That is the kind of flexibility and power that we want to have.

 I hope by now you know what kind of things you need to consider when you create a function but there is just one more thing I would like to tell you.